Sendbird secures $100M to help businesses add chat, voice, and video calling to their apps

 Sendbird, a platform that makes it easier for businesses to add messaging, voice, and video chat functionality to their apps, has raised $100 million in a series C round of funding at a $1.05 billion valuation.

-The raise comes while the so-called API economy is thriving as businesses across the spectrum have been forced embrace digital transformation, be that through extending online customer service channels or expanding into video-based telehealth.
+The raise comes while the so-called API economy is thriving as businesses across the spectrum have been forced to embrace digital transformation, be that through extending online customer service channels or expanding into video-based telehealth.
 The API economy was on an upward trajectory long before the global pandemic took hold, though, driven in part by a gradual shift from monolithic on-premises software to the cloud and microservices-based applications.
 Smaller, function-based components are easier to develop and maintain, with individual teams or developers taking responsibility for a single service — and APIs are integral to joining them all together.

 Moreover, consumers and end-users increasingly expect to be able to engage with companies directly through their mobile apps.
 But a company that offers an app-based food delivery service, for example, doesn’t really want to consume resources building their own communications infrastructure to enable customers to chat with their driver — it’s much easier if they can leverage platforms that were custom-built for that purpose.
 This is where Sendbird come into play.